nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2023-06-26-sole_proprietorship_disadvantages.md

 To illustrate, imagine a lawn care service owned by Joe Robinson.

-Someone speaking about his services would probably say, “Oh yeah, there's Joe Robinson who cuts lawns and also does some nice landscaping… Yeah, I think he lives just across town… Sure, I can send you his number. *Sends the contact titled: Joe Robinson*”
+Someone speaking about his services would probably say, “Oh yeah, there's Joe Robinson who cuts lawns and also does some nice landscaping… Yeah, I think he lives just across town… Sure, I can send you his number."

+*Sends the contact titled: **Joe Robinson***”

 There's just nothing professional about using your legal name for your business.

-If you end up operating a Sole Proprietorship, you should complete the extra step of [filing for a DBA (Doing Business As…) name.](https://www.businessinitiative.org/llc/dba-vs-llc/)
+If you end up operating a Sole Proprietorship, you should complete the extra step of <a href="https://www.businessinitiative.org/comparison/dba-vs-llc/" target="_blank">filing for a DBA (Doing Business As…) name.</a>

 This is a custom, industry-specific, name of your choosing.